 See Related: Clear vs TSA Precheck: What’s Better?

 Are There Exceptions for Breast Milk, Baby Formula, or Medically Necessary Liquids?

 Certain would-be travelers don’t even give flying a second thought when they read about the TSA liquid limit.
 What about families traveling with infants?
 Baby food isn’t generally a menu item on flights.
 And what about people who need access to liquid medication?

 Luckily, TSA liquid rules and their equivalents around the world aren’t uncompassionate, and they make a few exceptions for what they call medically necessary liquids.
-As long as you are traveling with reasonable quantities of these liquids, they aren’t size-restricted.
+As long as you travel with reasonable quantities of these liquids, they aren’t size-restricted.

 Baby food, like pouch purees, is covered by this exemption, as are breast milk, baby formula, and the ice packs that may be needed to keep them cool.
-You must declare these items to a TSA officer before the screening process begins so that a special screening can take place.
-It’s recommended that they are stored in clear containers, but this is not a requirement.
+You must declare these items to a TSA officer before the screening process begins so that a special screening can occur.
+It’s recommended that they be stored in clear containers, but this is not a requirement.